Josh-lerner/Lotide/README.md

 middle(): returns the middle of an array

+countOnly(): take in a collection of items and return counts for a specific subset of those items

 countLetters(): The function should take in a sentence (as a string) and then return a count of each of the letters in that sentence.

 findKey(): scan the object and return the first key for which the callback returns a truthy value